Alick1997/Ceres-Public/README.md

   You are able to customize your preferences for operating your personal store.
 Here you are able to set your store status as open and closed.
 When your store is closed no new orders may be placed, however you are still able to customize your inventory and other settings as well as complete pending orders.

-  In your store settings you are able to toggle your delivery on and off.
+  In your store settings you are able to toggle delivery on or off.
 You are also able to customize delivery options such as your total distance for delivery and delivery fees.
 You are also able to change your current location which is used for various queries with the user.

   <h3>App-Wide Features</h3>